-Kurt Schacht, JD, CFA, is managing director of the Standards and Financial Market Integrity division at CFA Institute, where he oversees all advocacy efforts and the development, maintenance, and promotion of the highest ethical standards of practice for the global investment management industry.
+Kurt Schacht, JD, CFA, is the Senior Head, Advocacy Advisor, Capital Markets Policy at CFA Institute, where he oversees advocacy efforts and the development, maintenance, and promotion of the highest ethical standards of practice for the global investment management industry.

 One of the perpetual ethics issues facing the finance industry is the general theme of mis-selling of financial products.
 CFA Institute has been tracking the issue in annual polls and commenting on possible fixes for years.
 The sad truth is many financial professionals may not even know they are doing it.
 This is your year-end reminder to tune up your act.